Appin (company): History

+Founding and government work

-In December 2003, Rajat Khare along with high school friends conceived Appin to offer technology training workshops to university students.
-By 2005, now joined by Anuj, an entrepreneur and former motivational speaker, the company had an office in western New Delhi.
-Appin began as a digital security consultancy that provided cybersecurity classes to help Indian organisations defend themselves online.
+In December 2003, Rajat Khare, along with high school friends, founded Appin to offer technology training workshops to university students.
+By 2005, Rajat Khare had been joined by his brother Anuj Khare, a former motivational speaker, and the company had an office in western New Delhi.
+Their franchise offered courses in programming, robotics, and cybersecurity.
+By 2007, Appin had opened a digital security consultancy helping Indian organisations defend themselves online.
 This drew the attention of Indian government officials, who were navigating internet-era intelligence challenges and seeking ways to hack into computers and emails.

-Shortly thereafter, Appin established a subsidiary called Appin Software Security also known as the Appin Security Group to conduct surveillance activities for the Indian government.
-Employees signed non-disclosure agreements and were shipped to military-controlled facilities, where they worked away from their colleagues in the wider company.Their targets included Pakistan, China, and Khalistani separatists from India's Punjab state.
+Shortly thereafter, Appin established a subsidiary called Appin Software Security, also known as the Appin Security Group, to conduct surveillance activities for the Indian government.
+Employees signed non-disclosure agreements and were assigned to military-controlled facilities, where they worked away from their colleagues in the wider company.
+Their targets included Pakistan, China, and Khalistan movement separatists from India's Punjab state.

-By 2009, the company's clients had included the Research and Analysis Wing (RAW), the Intelligence Bureau, the Indian Armed Forces, the Ministry of Home Affairs, and the Central Bureau of Investigation (CBI).
-Appin claimed their solutions were used by government intelligence agencies to monitor hostile individuals, marketed software for analysing call metadata, and explored importing Israeli cell phone interception devices.
-For the fiscal year ending in 2009, the company earned nearly $1 million in revenue and a profit of about $170,000, with a projected tenfold increase in revenue over the next 36 months.
+By 2009, the company's clients had included the Research and Analysis Wing, the Intelligence Bureau, India's military, the Ministry of Home Affairs, and the Central Bureau of Investigation.
+Appin claimed its solutions were used by government intelligence agencies to monitor hostile individuals, marketed software for analysing call metadata, and explored importing Israeli cell phone interception devices.
+For the fiscal year ending in 2009, the company earned nearly $1 million in revenue and a profit of about $170,000, with projections of a nearly tenfold revenue increase over the following 36 months.

-The company also made extra money by discreetly reselling material it had hacked for one Indian agency to another.
+The company also generated additional revenue by covertly reselling material it had hacked for one Indian agency to another.
 This practice was eventually uncovered, prompting several Indian intelligence agencies to terminate their contracts with Appin.
 According to Reuters, following the loss of government contracts, Appin shifted its focus to private sector clients.